genexus-books/Saia/saia-docs/docs/RAG/RAGAssistantsUseGuidelines.md

 ## Questions that the Assistant Can't Answer

 * Avoid asking for information related to dates.
-For example, “show me the latest documents” or “what was the contract between March and April?”.
+For example, “Show me the latest documents” or “What was the contract between March and April?”.
 *	Comparisons or contrasting information are not expected to get good results; all these use cases may require different techniques for interaction.